noahleft/serialization/data/README.md

 # Data

-The example is a collection of bus data.
+The example is a simple bus group which contains collection of bus data.

 There are 2 bus routes with 11 unique bus stop.